etesync/etesync-web/README.md

 Then it's recommended you run `yarn build` to build a production ready client you should serve (even if run locally!) and then just serve the `build` directory from a web server.

+The URL of the EteSync API the web app connects to defaults to `etesync.com`, but can be changed on the login page.
+You can change this default by setting the environment variable `REACT_APP_DEFAULT_API_PATH` during the build.
+This can be useful for self-hosting.
+You can set the default URL to the address of your self-hosted EteSync server so you don't have to change the address for every login.

 ### Serving from a subdirectory

 In order to run your own version and serve it from a subdirectory rather than the top level of the domain, add `"homepage": "/subdir-name"` to the `package.json` file.